 CAUTION !!! automatic translation from Polish

-– whether the injured party has a communicative command of Polish (this is important for determining whether a foreign language interpreter will be required for a given case)
+– whether the victim has a communicative command of the Polish language (this is important from the point of view of whether the presence of a foreign language interpreter will be necessary for the case)

-– whether the injured party has communication difficulties (if so, a sign language interpreter or an expert in augmentative and alternative communication should be present during law enforcement activities)
+– whether the victim has difficulties in communicating (if so, a sign language interpreter or an expert in the field of assistive and alternative communication should be present during activities carried out by law enforcement authorities)

 The questionnaire consists of two parts:

-1) Part A – concerns the characteristics and personal circumstances of the injured party
+- Part A – concerns the characteristics and personal conditions of the injured person

-2) Part B – concerns the type and extent of the negative consequences of the crime committed against the injured party
+- Part B – concerns the type and extent of the negative consequences of the crime committed to the detriment of the victim

-What exactly does the questionnaire involve?
+What exactly is the questionnaire?
 Why is it so important?

-In addition to basic information such as age, gender, origin, religion, sexual orientation, professional and educational status, the questionnaire also determines the injured party’s relationship with the perpetrator and allows for the time, place, and circumstances of the incident to be revealed.
-Moreover, the document prepared by law enforcement authorities helps to correctly classify the act and determine the most appropriate measures for a given case.
-This collection of information also facilitates the work of the authorities, as they can request a hearing in a friendly room.
+In addition to basic information such as age, gender, origin, religion, sexual orientation, professional and educational situation, the questionnaire determines the attitude of the victim to the perpetrator, and also allows to visualize the time, place and circumstances of the event.
+What is more, the document prepared by law enforcement agencies helps to correctly classify the act and determine what measures will be most appropriate for a given case.
+The collection of information also facilitates the work of the authorities due to the fact that they can apply for the form of questioning in a friendly room.

-Article 22 of Directive 2012/29/EU imposes on Member States the obligation to conduct such an assessment on a case-by-case basis.
-The Council’s work was therefore based on the Victim Assessment Questionnaire, developed as part of the European EVVI project implemented by the French Ministry of Justice, the Spanish Ministry of Justice, the UK Prosecutor General’s Office, the Portuguese APAV organization, and the Polish Ministry of Justice.
+in Article 22 of Directive 2012/29/EU.
+The basis for the Council’s work was therefore the victim assessment questionnaire, developed as part of the European EVVI project implemented by the French Ministry of Justice, the Spanish Ministry of Justice, the UK Prosecutor General’s Office, the APAV organisation from Portugal and the Ministry of Justice of the Republic of Poland.Conclusions

-In summary, an individual assessment is a closer look by the investigating authority at the victim’s situation, taking into account their personal characteristics, the type or nature, and the circumstances of the crime, with a view to applying special protection measures.
-Cooperation with the injured party is crucial, especially in the case of preventive measures such as police supervision with a restraining order or a contact ban.
+To sum up, an individual assessment is a closer look at the situation of the victim by the investigating authority, taking into account his or her personal characteristics, type or nature and the circumstances of the crime, in terms of the application of special protection measures to him/her.
+Cooperation with the victim is of key importance, especially in the case of preventive measures such as police supervision with a restraining order or contact order.

 - Individual Victim Assessment Questionnaire